Postal Index Number: Sorting district

 The third digit of a PIN, combined with the first two digits, represents a specific geographical region (except in the case of the functional zone for the Army) called a sorting district that is headquartered at the main post office of the largest city in the region and is known as the sorting office.
 A state may have one or more sorting districts depending on the volume of mail handled.

 Service route

 The fourth digit represents the route on which a delivery office is located in the sorting district.
 This is "0" for offices in the core area of the sorting district.

 Delivery office

 The last two digits represent the delivery office within the sorting district starting from "01" which would be the General Post Office (GPO) or head office (HO).
 The numbering of the delivery office is done chronologically with higher numbers assigned to newer delivery offices.
 If the volume of mail handled at a delivery office is too large, a new delivery office is created and the next available PIN is assigned.
 Thus, two delivery offices situated next to each other will only have the first four digits in common.

+Overseas mail

+Special cases where mail needs to be sent to locations overseas is handled in an ad hoc manner.
+For example, the PIN of Dakshin Gangotri and Maitri, research stations located in Antarctica, is 403001, which is of the PIN of Panaji, Goa.